corda/corda/docs/source/cordapp-constraint-migration.rst

 Later releases
 ~~~~~~~~~~~~~~

-The next version of Corda will provide automatic propagation of *CZ whitelisted* constrained states.
+The next version of Corda will provide automatic transition of *CZ whitelisted* constrained states.
 This means that signed CorDapps running on a Corda 4.x node will
 automatically propagate any pre-existing on-ledger *CZ whitelisted* constrained states (and generate *signature* constrained outputs).